defagos/CoconutKit/README.markdown

     platform :ios
     dependency 'CoconutKit', '~> <version>'

 If the specification file is not available from the official CocoaPods specification repository, use the specification file available in the `Tools/CocoaPods` directory.
-Either add it to your `~/.cocoapods` local specification repository, or edit your project `Podfile` to tell CocoaPods to use it:
+Either add it to your `~/.cocoapods` local specification repository (creating the dedicated folder structure), or edit your project `Podfile` to tell CocoaPods to use the file directly:

     platform :ios
-    dependency 'CoconutKit', :podspec => 'path/to/CoconutKit/Tools/CocoaPods/CoconutKit.podspec'
+    dependency 'CoconutKit', :podspec => '/absolute/path/to/CoconutKit/Tools/CocoaPods/CoconutKit.podspec'

 #### Adding binaries manually